 I will now switch back to Magri's original account, assuming that API is not an immediate problem.
 The question addressed in this section is wthether Magri's account be generalized (as Magri has suggested) to cover the Maximize Presupposition!-related phenomena that were discussed in section 2 adequately?
-My impressions is that such extensions are not likely to work, in particular for two rather foundational reasons: the fact that exh is an extensional operator and the fact that the "domain" of exh needs to be restricted to innocently excludable alternatives.
+My impressions is that such extensions are not likely to work, in particular for somehow removed from her framework.
+I believe this is technically possible.
+One can simply drop ET and assume every sentence φ is obligatorily parsed as $exhK(exh)\phi$, with the exh above K being obligatory and the one below K optional.
+This "Matrix-exhK" system will make the same predictions as Meyer's original because (i) for any sentence φ , the two parses $K\phi$ and $Kexh\phi$ are either ruled out by ET or are logically equivalent with $exhK\phi$ or $exhKexh\phi$, and (ii) $exhK\phi$ and $exhKexh\phi$ are never ruled out by ET.